guardian/scrooge-code-gen-sbt-plugin/Readme.md

 thriftTransformChangeNamespace := { (orig: String) => orig.replaceFirst("^prefix.", "modified.") }
 ```

-would change a namespace that begins with "prefix.*" to "modified.*".
+would change a namespace that begins with "prefix.\*" to "modified.\*"